Richer Convolutional Features for Edge Detection: Richer Convolutional Features (RCF)

 \subsection{Network Architecture}

-Inspired by previous literature in deep learning \cite{girshick2015fast, ren2015faster, long2015fully, xie2015holistically}, we design our network by modifying VGG16 network \cite{simonyan2014very}.
-VGG16 network that composes of 13 \textit{conv} layers and 3 fully connected layers has achieved \sArt in a variety of tasks, such as image classification \cite{simonyan2014very} , object detection \cite{girshick2014rich, girshick2015fast, ren2015faster} and \etc. Its \textit{conv} layers are divided into five stages, in which a pooling layer is connected after each stage.
+We take inspirations from existing work \cite{long2015fully,xie2017holistically} and embark on the VGG16 network \cite{simonyan2014very}.
+VGG16 network composes of 13 \textit{conv} layers and 3 fully connected layers.
+Its \textit{conv} layers are divided into five stages, in which a pooling layer is connected after each stage.
 The useful information captured by each \textit{conv} layer becomes coarser with its receptive field size increasing.
-Detailed receptive field sizes of different layers can be seen in \tabref{tab:rf_size}.
-The use of this rich hierarchical information is hypothesized to help a lot.
+Detailed receptive field sizes of different layers can be found in \cite{xie2017holistically}.
+The use of this rich hierarchical information is hypothesized to help edge detection.
 The starting point of our network design lies here.